HubertDalm/BehavioralBiometryUniProject/README.md

 # BehavioralBiometryUniProject

-Drawing inspiration from how some Polish banks have approached behavioural authentication, I created a simple simulation of an application to showcase how this technology might work in practice.
+Drawing inspiration from how some Polish banks have implemented behavioural authentication, I created a simple simulation of an application to showcase how this technology might work in practice.

 The project consists of the following components: